lyang301/PTZ_SI/README.md

-# supplementary information for "Modelling Molecular Emitters in Organic LightEmitting Diodes with the Quantum MechanicalBespoke Force Field"
+# Supplementary Information for "Modelling Molecular Emitters in Organic LightEmitting Diodes with the Quantum MechanicalBespoke Force Field"

 The following folders contain: